HewlettPackard/swarm-learning/examples/cancer-pred/README.md

 cp /Downloads/data.csv  examples/cancer-pred/ml-context/
 ```

-Replace the file_path in the cancer-pred.py file with the path of data.csv
+Replace the dataset-file_path in the cancer-pred.py file with the path of data.csv
 ```
 df=pd.read_csv(<dataset-file_path>)
 ```